vanjohnson879/frontline-cloud-doc/content/tutorials/getting-started/index.md

 Creating jar...done
 ```

-This script can also be clicked or double clicked from any file explorer.
+This script can also be clicked or double-clicked from any file explorer.
 You'll see the result in the folder `target`, which should now have a file named `artifact.jar`.

 {{< youtube _fq3giAIibw >}}